 Long-Term Disability accommodations

-Students who are in need of the services of Access ‘Cuse should be registered with the Office of Disability Services (ODS).
+Students who are in need of the services of Access ‘Cuse should be registered with the Center for Disability Resources (CDR).
 If you have not already registered yet, you will need to fill out the registration form.

-For more information on the other services offered, visit the Office of Disability Services.
+For more information on the other services offered, visit the Center for Disability Resources.

 Temporary Disability Accommodations